Washi1337/AsmResolver/docs/dotnet/unmanaged-method-bodies.rst

     lea rcx, [rel message]
     call qword [rel puts]
     ...

-Since the import directory is not constructed yet when we are operating on the abstraction level of a ``ModuleDefinition``, the address of the import address entry is still unknown.
-Therefore, it is not possible to encode an operand like the one in the call instruction of the above example.

-To support these kinds of references in native method bodies regardless, it is possible to instruct AsmResolver to apply address fixups just before writing the body to the disk.
-These are essentially small pieces of information that tell AsmResolver that at a particular offset the bytes should be replaced with a reference to a symbol in the final PE.

 Consider the following example x86 64-bit code, that is printing the text ``Hello from the unmanaged world!`` to the standard output stream using the ``puts`` function.